FlameNutrition/flame-coach-service/README.md

 ## Description
 This is the backend source of Flame Coach.
 Here you will find the API code to create clients, appointments, etc... basically, all the core logic to put the application works.
-Code is using MySQL database to store the information but feel free to apply the necessary changes to support other databases.
+Code uses MySQL database to store the information but feel free to apply the necessary changes to support other databases.

-Flame Coach backend is using Spring as the core framework and also all the code is written in Kotlin.
+Flame Coach backend uses Spring as the core framework and also all the code is written in Kotlin.

 ## Compile 🏗️
 It's easy to compile and use the Flame Coach Service.
 The project is using maven to manage dependencies,